grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "Cassandra!
 The second detonation: I need to know the results.
 Now."

 "Yes Captain Percy...
 I'm hearing a lot of popping and crackling.
 Hold on..."
 She scanned the sonar.
 The soundscape was a confusing mess: massive churning bubbles of air rising towards the surface, creaking and cracking metal, rushing water ...and distant screams of terror.
-"Captain Percy: I'm almost certain the _Grackle_ is done.
+"Captain Percy: I'm almost certain the _Grackle_ is finished.
 I'm hearing nothing but... but _damage_."

 Percy grinned.
 "I can't believe Hemi and Shakes pulled that off!
 One chance in five indeed."
 She lit a cheroot.
 "Cassandra!
-You need to find the _Gnat_ again.
-Now!"
+Your top priority now is to find the _Gnat_ again."

 Before Cassandra could reply, the dial on the ship-to-ship unit lit up above Captain Percy's Head.
 "Sylvia..."